LOCATION

 |

 The Beatles were the start of music for me.
-My mom had
+I had just

-turned 10, and she let me stay up late on that famous Sunday night in February
+turned 10, and stayed up late on that famous Sunday night in February

-After "Sgt.
-Pepper" came out, there was an article in
+Pepper" came out, there was a magazine article that described how

-counselor told me I didn't have the aptitude to do this.
-I need
+school guidance counselor told me I didn't have the aptitude to do this.
+I think all

 I spent the summer of 1976 as an intern at Track Recorders in

 Silver Spring, Maryland.
-The next seven years I did live
+For the next seven years I did live

-audio engineering for bands and clubs.
-One year with Danny
+engineering for bands and clubs - one year with Danny

 Gatton, then three years touring with The Allstars from